jrroosevelt/VS2PCG/Formats.md

 The community has come up with a multiverse variant that attempts to fix some of the non-fun cards and interactions.

 ###Banned cards:
-The following cards are not allowed to b
+The following cards are not allowed to be played in the current community multiverse:

-MCs:
+####Main Characters:

-Outriders
+- Outriders

 Mystique (Legacy set versions only)